 Nursing and Midwifery undergraduate programmes prepare students for entry onto a professional Register with the Nursing and Midwifery Board of Ireland (NMBI).
-The Code of Professional Conduct and Ethics for Registered Nurses and Registered Midwives (2014, pg.
-8) states that "every nurse and midwife has a responsibility to uphold the values of the professions to ensure their practice reflects high standards of professional practice and protects the public".
+The Code of Professional Conduct and Ethics for Registered Nurses and Registered Midwives (2021, pg.
+7) states that "every nurse and midwife has a responsibility to uphold the values of the professions to ensure their practice reflects high standards of professional practice and protects the public".
 Thus any suspected forgery of a signature or other unprofessional tampering with Competency Assessment Document (CAD) and timesheet entries is deemed to be a very serious issue and will necessitate the invoking of the "Joint Health Service Provider and School of Nursing and Midwifery Disciplinary Procedures for Pre-registration BSc Nursing and BSc Midwifery students".
-Under this procedure, if a student is found to have signed/forged another person's signature, the disciplinary procedures.
+Under this procedure, if a student is found to have signed/forged another person's signature, the disciplinary committee will recommend appropriate actions under the auspices of the joint disciplinary procedures.
 A minimum penalty as follows will apply: A fail judgement for the clinical practice module will automatically be recorded for anybody who is found to have forged another person's signature either while on placement in clinical practice or within their competency assessment documentation.